 Area: 248,100 km²

-Valdivian Temperate Rainforest, the third-largest forest a Neotropical Realm located in South America.
+Valdivian Temperate Rainforest, the third-largest forest in the Neotropical Realm located in South America.
 The forest shares its borders with Chile and Argentina and comes under the category of temperate broadleaf and mixed forest.
-It’s home to a number of exotic plant and animal species including Chusquea quila, nalca, southern pudú (world’s smallest deer), kodkod (South America’s smallest cat) and even Copihue which is Chile’s national flower.
-The Valdivian Rainforest is also the only Rainforest which consists of glaciers.
+It’s home to several exotic plant and animal species, including Chusquea quila, nalca, southern pudú (world’s smallest deer), kodkod (South America’s smallest cat), and even Copihue, which is Chile’s national flower.
+The Valdivian Rainforest is also the only Rainforest that consists of glaciers.

 Tongass, North America